20 Reasons to Own a Gun Safe

 4. Firearm Locking Device Laws

 The Many States now require that you have locking devices on your weapon.
-These devices range from biometric triggered to simple zip strips.
+These devices range from biometric triggered to single zip strips.
 Unfortunately, they have drawbacks.
-The one most cited by gun owners is that they render the gun useless for a length of time that makes it useless for home defense when seconds count, especially in the case of home invasions.
+The one most cited by gun owners is that they render the gun useless for a length of time that makes it unnecessary for home defense when seconds count, especially in the case of home invasions.
 Fumbling around trying to cut through a zip strip or fumbling with a key puts you and your family in unnecessary jeopardy.
 If you have the right model gun safe, your weapon can be in your hand ready to go in under 30 seconds.
 That’s going from unloaded to sliding a magazine home and cocking the gun and taking off the safety.

 This writer has done it in 15 seconds, and others have done it even faster.
 It does, however; require the right gun safe, weapon, and lots of practice.
 Skateboarders put in far more training in the park than gun owners do to protect their families.